boazsegev/plezi-website/docs/guides/controllers.html.md

 url_for :index # the root of the controller url_for id: 1, _method: :delete # the DELETE method emulation for RESTful ID 1.

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#url_for-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#url_for-instance_method).

 ### The `full_url_for` URL builder

 Same as `url_for`, but attempts to rebuild the full url (inluding the schema, port and domain name).
-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#full_url_for-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#full_url_for-instance_method).

 ### The `host_params` hash